-17. Regarding the second challenge, of the resident population of 39, there are only 28 in paid employment, with only 8 of this paid employment group under 50, of whom only 1 is in the 20-30 age group.
-There are currently 26 people on the island over 50, 10 of whom are over 65.
+20. Regarding the second challenge, of the resident population of 48, there are only 28 in paid employment.
+Only seven people in this paid employment group are under 50, and none is in the 20-30 age group.
+There are currently 27 people on the island over 50, 10 of whom are over 65.
 By 2025, the age dependency ratio (those under 18 and over 65, compared with the productive population) is expected to be more than 100 per cent, compared with the current ratio of 58 per cent.
 The situation is having an increasingly negative impact on economic production and health-care costs.
-The natural growth rate of the population is already beyond a sustainable replacement rate.
-In the period 2001-2012, there were only eight births and fewer than five women of childbearing age.
-The Department for International Development notes that, considering that there are only three options for increasing the population - children being born to islanders, the return of some of the diaspora and/or immigration to the island - this will continue to be a consideration in socioeconomic development planning for the foreseeable future.
+The natural growth rate of the population is already below a sustainable replacement rate.
+From 2001 to 2012, there were only eight births and fewer than five women of childbearing age.
+The Government of the United Kingdom notes that, considering that there are only three options for increasing the population - children being born to islanders, the return of some of the diaspora and/or immigration to the island - this will continue to be a consideration in socioeconomic development planning for the foreseeable future.
 The implications of an ageing population for future financial aid rounds are that increasing funds will be required in the medium term to assist the ageing population.

-18. With respect to the third challenge, in the second half of 2013, a survey was launched to ascertain whether members of the diaspora had any interest in returning to the Territory and the factors conditioning a decision.
+21. With respect to the third challenge, in the second half of 2013, a survey was launched to ascertain whether members of the diaspora had any interest in returning to the Territory, and the factors affecting such a decision.

-19. According to the final report of the survey, presented in January 2014 by a consultancy firm, the overall response rate was 28 per cent (33 of 120 households).
+22. According to the final report of the survey, presented in January 2014 by a consultancy firm, the overall response rate was 28 per cent (33 of 120 households).
 The following three barriers to potential returns were identified: the legacy of the child sexual abuse cases, acceptance of outsiders and new ideas and accessibility.
-No significant interest among members of the diaspora in returning to or investing in Pitcairn was identified, with only three respondents signalling an interest in living on Pitcairn permanently.
+No significant interest among members of the diaspora in returning to or investing in Pitcairn was identified, and only three respondents expressed interest in living on Pitcairn permanently.